 - Employment Practices Liability – Offered as an option

-This product can be very simply placed or may require a great deal of work, this is dependent upon how the cover is expected to respond and the issues that insurers have with aspects of the insured and its operations.
+This product can be very simply placed or may require a great deal of work, which is dependent upon how the cover is expected to respond and the issues that insurers have with aspects of the insured and its operations.
 The key element of cover is the description of the professional business, descriptions such as Management Consultant have a perceived meaning however unless the activities described in the proposal form are accurate there is an unacceptable risk that the insurance will not respond at the time a claim is brought against you, the insured.